Skip to navigation Skip to content

 • updating WIP - Practice Stream health professional details

-If the practice notifies of a relocation and amalgamation, the change with the earliest date must be assessed and processed first.
+If the practice notifies a relocation and amalgamation, the change with the earliest date must be assessed and processed first.
 For example, if the date of relocation is before the date of amalgamation, assess and process the relocation first.
 Then process the amalgamation.
 If they occurred on the same day, process the amalgamation first.

 If a practice relocates and amalgamates with a non-PIP practice, see the Resources page for more information on document requirements.